PhenoApps/Field-Book/docs/source/brapi.rst

    The BrAPI field import process.

-In the Fields screen, press the Add icon (|add|) in the upper right-hand corner and choose BrAPI as your source.
+In the Fields screen, press Add (|add|) on the top toolbar and choose BrAPI as your source.
 Fieldbook will import a list of possible fields from the BrAPI Base URL set in the :doc:`settings-brapi` (|brapi|).

-You may filter the list of fields by any available groupings in the upper right toolbar menu (program, trial), or by observation level.
+The field list can be filtered by the program dn trial using the menu options in the top toolbar.
+The list can be filtered by ``Observation Level`` using the dropdown below the server URL.

-Once you select your desired field can can preview its metadata and import it.
-Importing your field via BrAPI is a prerequiste to later export your collected data via BRAPI.
+Once a field has been selected, the field structure can be previewed and imported.
+Only fields that have been imported via BrAPI can be exported to BrAPI servers.

 Import traits
 -------------
-Just like with fields, when importing traits in the trait screen you can chose BrAPI as your source, then select from a list of traits retrieved from your BrAPI URL
+Depending on the BrAPI server, fields may have linked traits that are automatically imported with the field.
+However, additional traits can be imported via BrAPI by selecting import from the Traits menu and selecting specific traits to import.

 Export data
 -----------
-Once data has been collect for a BrAPI imported field using BrAPI imported traits it can then be exported automatically via BrAPI.
+Once data has been collected it can then be exported via BrAPI be selecting BrAPI from the

 .. |brapi| image:: /_static/icons/settings/main/server-network.png
   :width: 20